 Shifting administration, support, maintenance and upgrades to a MSP frees the IT manager or in-house team from firefighting and enables the focus to shift to more strategic issues.

 - More strategic - Concentrate on research, planning and development matters to formulate the mid to long-term technology plan for the firm

 - More customer facing - Deliver more value to the business by adopting a customer facing role where appropriate

 - More high level - Operate at a higher level and have time to acquire expert knowledge and skills essential to the success of the business

-Get clarity on the myths stopping you taking advantage with Serviced Cloud
+Get clarity on the myths stopping you taking advantage with HTL Support

 For independent advice on how to exploit the advantages of the cloud, simply get in touch today.
-Serviced Cloud is an ISO 27001 accredited company, and all our cloud solutions are in compliance with this internationally recognised standard for information security.
+HTL Support is an ISO 27001 accredited company, and all our cloud solutions are in compliance with this internationally recognised standard for information security.

 To provide our clients with peace of mind we invite you to visit and inspect our data centres.

 Click here to read our guide '7 reasons why it's time to move to the cloud'.